-Through their analysis of the theaters, the researchers determined that a higher quality of service more positively impacted operations when ethical adherence was also high.
-Conversely, when unethical behavior was commonplace, a high quality of service had a much-diminished impact on the success of business operations.
+Through their analysis of the theaters, the researchers determined that a higher quality of service positively impacted operations when ethical adherence was also high.
+Conversely, when unethical behavior was commonplace, high quality of service had a much-diminished impact on the success of business operations.

-The authors cited several key takeaways from their research that could help business owners and managers achieve both high-quality service and a culture of consistently ethical behavior:
+The authors cited several key takeaways from their research that could help business owners and managers achieve both high-quality service and a company culture of consistently ethical behavior:

 - Service excellence is a necessary, but insufficient, condition for success.

-- Build service and ethical climates that operate in tandem to guide service and ethical behaviors [among employees] without supervision.
+- Build service and ethical climates that operate in tandem to guide service and ethical behaviors among employees without supervision.

 - Service and ethical behaviors are most essential within turbulent or competitive markets, with competitive intensity being the most important.

 Jiang said business owners could promote an ethical culture by hiring or promoting executives and managers who are genuinely dedicated to upholding high ethical standards, as well as by establishing a specific code of ethics for employees to follow.
 He also noted that the context of the industry determines how significantly the company is affected by combining quality service and a high level of ethics.